cristipele7/People-into-Groups/README.md

 # People-into-Groups
 The scope of the project is to facilitate the organization of People into Groups.

-## Running the app

-In the project directory, run:

-### `npm install`
-### `npm run start`

-The app will run under http://localhost:8080.
-If you need to change this go to src/app.ts and change HOST and PORT variables.

 ## MySQL configuration
 host: 'localhost';
 port: 3307;